-Manual Operation
+Manual operation

-The programmer must be set to manual operation before the main oven can be used.
-If A (Auto) is on the programmer display, return the oven to manual by pressing the up and down buttons simultaneously.
-Any programmme which has been set is cancelled.
+The programmer must be set to manual operation before the main oven or grill functions can be used.
+If A (Auto) is on the programmer display, return the oven to manual operation by pressing the plus and minus buttons simultaneously.
+Any programme which has been set is cancelled.